Shin-Aska/personal-website-repository/articles/steam_monopoly.md

 Think about it.
 A "monopoly" spends millions to open their library on a rival OS they don't control.

 Then they made the Steam Deck, which relies on that open-source stuff.
-Valve expands the market—handhelds, Linux and adds value for everyone, even non-Steam users.
+Valve expands the market, handhelds, Linux and adds value for everyone, even non-Steam users.

 They're growing the pie for all.